 Two thousand thirteen

-The essay finally came
+An essay finally came

-"We disavow" the theories
+"We disavow the theories"

 The devil's representation

-Now "theories of the past"
+Now just "theories of the past"

 Those theories held fast